paralyshae/final_project/README.md

 # Prerequisites and Installation

-Python 3, OpenCV, Cmake, Dlib, QT Designer
+Python 3, OpenCV, Cmake, Dlib, imutils, numPy, QT Designer

 # About HAAR Cascade
 The Haar-Cascade algorithm is a machine learning object detection algorithm, used to identify specific objects based upon the features that are found in an image or many images played together (i.e., video or live capture).